ObjectProfile/PythonBridge/docs/pages/tutorial01.md

 PBApplication stop.
 ```

-In theory, there should not be a need to shutdown the Python VM, however, due to a limitation of OpenCV in the way it handles the windows, it is simpler to do so.
+In theory, we should not need to shutdown the Python VM, however, due to a limitation of OpenCV in the way it handles the windows, it is simpler to do so.

 ## Applying transformation to an image